-"The presence of methasterone metabolites in high levels detected in the four samples constitutes in my view convincing evidence that the athlete used methasterone.
-Indeed, the levels are decreasing with time which is what would be expected within the context of these washout schedules."
+The presence of methasterone metabolites in high abundances in four samples constitutes in my view convincing evidence that the athlete to whom these samples belong had used methasterone."

 158. Professor Ayotte concludes her report by noting that:

 "With respect, it is difficult to understand how Professor Graham could reach the extremely firm conclusions he reached - referring, as he does, to scientific impossibility - in circumstances where (i) we are dealing with imprecise, approximated concentrations based on peak abundance, (ii) the specific gravity of the samples is not given and (iii) we have absolutely no information about the doping regimen (timing, dose, mode of administration, date of cessation etc.)"